nf-core/website/markdown/developers/test_data_guidelines.md

 For genomics, generally the order of preference when extending the collections as in the order in the list above (i.e. try to use the SARS-CoV2 data first).

-If you _need_ to add a new species, you must discuss this with the nf-core community via the #modules slack channel prior adding it.
+If you _need_ to add a new species, you must discuss this with the nf-core community via the #modules or #test-data slack channels prior adding it.

 #### Pangenomics